mrbardia72/Go-Interview-Questions-And-Answers/interview/persian/interface.md

  <h2  dir="rtl"> 🌱  اینترفیس Embedding چیست </h2>
  <p  dir="ltr">
-In addition to defining standalone interfaces, Go also allows you to embed interfaces within other interfaces.
+1- In addition to defining standalone interfaces, Go also allows you to embed interfaces within other interfaces.
 This is called interface embedding, and it provides a powerful way to compose interfaces.

+2- Interface embedding, also known as interface inheritance, is a mechanism in which one interface is embedded within another interface.
+This allows the embedding interface to inherit the methods of the embedded interface, effectively extending its behavior.

 ```go
 type Printer interface {